 My California residence making me ineligible for alternative affiliate programs, I’ve provided Amazon links in posts.
 I realize, however, that the values of Amazon’s corporate culture and of Amazon’s owner may make some prefer not to obtain materials through Amazon.
 If that is your preference, or if you just wish to save money, maybe a library in your area can help.

 Anyone who knows me knows my conviction that contemporary Americans feel too much and think too little.
 Lack of “impulse control” isn’t just for the “poorly socialized” anymore; it’s a culture-wide phenomenon.
 Emotionally charged, cognitively vacuous rants and shout-downs have … Continue reading

-I just posted a comment on a Salon.com article by Mary Elizabeth “Kill ’Em All, Let God Sort ’Em Out” Williams.
-My comment should appear here, but my own testing of the link has not yielded positive results.
-If your … Continue reading
+(Last updated on 5 July 2014) I just posted a comment on a Salon.com article by Mary Elizabeth “Kill ’Em All, Let God Sort ’Em Out” Williams.
+My comment should appear here, but my own testing of the link has … Continue reading

-Ken Ham, founder of Answers in Genesis and one of Pious Eye’s heroes, responds to Bill Nye, “The Science Guy,” who claims (among other things) that teaching evolution to kids is important because we need engineers.
-Apparently, Nye believes that … Continue reading
+(Last updated on 5 July 2014) Ken Ham, founder of Answers in Genesis and one of Pious Eye’s heroes, responds to Bill Nye, “The Science Guy,” who claims (among other things) that teaching evolution to kids is important because we … Continue reading